Abdus-Samee/portfolio/_pages/about.md

 ## Introduction

 Hello.
 It's Abdus Samee.
 I'm pursuing a B.Sc. degree in Computer Science & Engineering(CSE) from Bangladesh Engineering & Technology(BUET).
-I'm currently in the first semester.
+I'm currently in the 7th(out of 8) semester.

 ## Purpose of the website